tymyrddin/purple/source/docs/audits/supportive/interview-facilitation.md

 The [adversary persona workshop](../../threat-modelling/adversary-persona-workshop.md) technique applies directly in audit scope-definition sessions: the same process that identifies who might attack a system can identify which systems and services are in scope and why.
-The [threat modelling choreography](../../threat-modelling/choreography.md) covers the broader sequence and is worth reading alongside this page for anyone running workshops as part of evidence gathering.
+The [threat modelling choreography](../../threat-modelling/choreography.md) covers the broader sequence and is worth reading for anyone running workshops as part of evidence gathering.

 For facilitated workshops to produce reliable evidence rather than socially-constructed consensus, a few